oweitman/ioBroker.tvprogram/README.md

 This adapter polls information about the television program at regular intervals.
 The data can be displayed in various widgets.

-The adapter is in an beta phase in which widgets / functions are still being tested, functions / widgets can be added and removed or completely exchanged.

-References to issues or feature requests can be left or discussed in the iobroker forum in the corresponding thread

 To set it up, the adapter must have already accessed and filled the necessary data.
 Due to its size, the data is not stored in data points but in files (Linux path: /opt/iobroker/data-files/tvprogram) and in the adapter's memory.
 In the configuration, the widget only needs to be filled with any data point of the adapter (e.g.cmd).
 The widget searches for all remaining data points automatically.

-## Developer manual
+## Installation
-The adapter can currently only be installed via github.
-This can be done in the iobroker in the "adapter" tab, with the expert view via the github button (cat symbol).
+The adapter can be installed via the stable or for testing verions via beta/latest repository.

-Then enter the url of the github repository https://github.com/oweitman/ioBroker.tvprogram in the "any" tab and install it.

 ### Adapter Configuration